SumoLogic/sumologic-documentation/docs/cloud-soar/audit-event-index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The **Audit Event Index** provides event logs in JSON format on your account activity so you to monitor and audit changes.
+The **Audit Event Index** provides event logs in JSON format on your account activity allowing you to monitor and audit changes.
 By default, the Audit Event Index is enabled for Cloud SOAR and Enterprise accounts.

 <!--